 Pickin’ (or as they say at Eplegaarden, “plukkin’”) your own apples, raspberries and pumpkins is the main attraction at this old-fashioned family orchard, a quick drive from downtown Madison.
 For being within reach of the city, you wouldn’t know it: one look around at the old red barn and wide open fields makes it clear you’re at a place where the air’s a little fresher, and the clock moves a little slower.

-Come out on Sundays to hear live folk and bluegrass music in the orchard, then hitch a ride on the horse-drawn hayride to get to plukkin’ (Just watch out for the trolls.
+Come out on Sundays to hear live folk and bluegrass music in the orchard, then hitch a ride on the horse-drawn hayride and bring some western breastplates australia for better security to get to plukkin’ (Just watch out for the trolls.
 Did we mention there’s trolls?)

 Erickson Orchard – Bayfield